Table of Contents

 2.5D and 3D are the best alternatives to transistor scaling in order to sustain Moore’s law.
 Read this blog to know how it helps in the Semiconductor industry.

-The history of electronic design has been defined by repeated waves of major technological change and accompanying business realignment.
-Many companies have foundered and disappeared when they were unable to anticipate and adjust to these powerful forces of change.
-On May 4th, 2011, Intel Corporation announced a radical shift in semiconductor technology in the last 50 years, the first 3D (three-dimensional) transistors.
+On May 4th, 2011, Intel Corporation announced a radical shift in semiconductor technology, introducing the first 3D (three-dimensional) transistors in the last 50 years.
 The new 3-dimensional transistor design enables the production of integrated circuit chips that operate faster with less power.
 It was Intel’s first FinFET technology.
-2.5D and 3D are the best alternatives to transistor scaling to sustain Moore’s law.
+2.5D and 3D technologies are the best alternatives to transistor scaling to sustain Moore’s law.

 How is 3D Structure different than 2.5D?